 They didn't charge the state a penny.

-They did it for the convenience of the people uh that they serve every day, their customers, and they did it at the request of the Palm Beach County Democratic mayor who told me that on this show.
+And they did it at the request of the Palm Beach County Democratic mayor who told me that on this show.

-He requested publics, not DeSantis.
+He requested Publix, not DeSantis.

 Well, let me say two things.

-That means that the statements at 60 minutes were made with reckless disregard of whether they were false or not.
+First of all, this actual malice standard, that means that the statements at 60 Minutes were made with reckless disregard of whether they were false or not.

 I think Ron DeSantis and Publix can prove that.